win-acme/win-acme.github.io/reference/settings.md

 ### `SmtpPassword`
 Default: `null`

 Password for the SMTP server, in case of authenticated SMTP.
+This may be a reference to the [secret vault](/manual/advanced-use/secret-management).

 ### `SmtpSecure`
 Default: `false`